By : Erik Gruenwedel | Posted: 14 Apr 2009

-Shares of online DVD rental pioneer and Wall Street darling Netflix Inc. have apparently reached their zenith for fiscal 2009, according to a new analyst report.
+Shares of online DVD rental pioneer and Wall Street darling Inc. have apparently reached their zenith for fiscal 2009, according to a new analyst report.

 Michael Pachter with Wedbush Morgan Securities in Los Angeles April 14 said Netflix’s shares currently traded 27 times above fiscal-year earnings estimates — nearly twice the market multiple.
 Therefore, the analyst said he considered the stock to be fully valued and downgraded it from “buy” to “hold.”